Jasskaran-Singh-Shangari/DevDiaries-A-Blog-Website/Readme.md

-# 📝 Full Stack Blog Website
+# 📝 DevDiaries - Full Stack Blog Website

 ## 🚀 Introduction
-Welcome to my **Full Stack Blog Website**!
+Welcome to my **DevDiaries- A Full Stack Blog Website**!
 This project is designed to provide a seamless blogging experience, allowing users to write, edit, and share their thoughts in a beautifully crafted environment.
 The **frontend is built with React and TailwindCSS**, while the **backend is powered by Node.js, Express, and MongoDB**.

 ## 🎯 Features
 - ✅ **Responsive Design** using **TailwindCSS** 🎨